 The Field of URBAN PLANNING

-In the Department of Geography and Planning at Grand Valley State University students may specialize in urban planning by completing:a MINOR in City and Regional Planning and/ or a CERTIFICATE in Sustainable City and Regional Planning.
+In the Department of Geography and Planning at Grand Valley State University students may specialize in urban planning by completing:a MINOR in Urban and Regional Planning and/ or a CERTIFICATE in Sustainable Urban and Regional Planning.
 The course requirements for these specialties provide: a foundation in the the history of planning and important ideas and people who have made the most important contributions to planning in the U.S. planning including Jane Jacobs, Kevin Lynch, William H. Whyte and Ian McHarg; an introduction to zoning, comprehensive planning and land use law; study in planning specialties of transportation planning and environmental planning; and, as always in our department, an opportunity to master the skills of computer mapping and GIS analysis (Geography Information Systems).

 The Profession of URBAN PLANNING